Henry the Mild, Duke of Brunswick-Lüneburg

-Henry of Brunswick-Lüneburg (Latin Henricus, died 14 October 1416), Duke of Brunswick-Lüneburg, called Henry the Mild, was prince of Lüneburg from 1388 to 1409 jointly with his brother Bernard I, Duke of Brunswick-Lüneburg, from 1400 to 1409 also of Wolfenbüttel, and from 1409 until his death sole prince of Lüneburg.
+Henry of Brunswick-Lüneburg (Latin Henricus; died 14 October 1416), Duke of Brunswick-Lüneburg, was called Henry the Mild.
+He was the prince of Lüneburg from 1388 to 1409 jointly with his brother Bernard I, Duke of Brunswick-Lüneburg, from 1400 to 1409, and also of Wolfenbüttel, and from 1409 until his death sole prince of Lüneburg.

 Henry was the fourth son of Magnus with the Necklace, Duke of Brunswick-Lüneburg.
-He participated in the prosecution of the murderers of his brother Frederick, elected King of the Romans, after 1400.
-Henry ravaged the Eichsfeld, a possession of the archbishop of Mainz, who was suspected to be involved in the murder.
-Only in 1405, a peace was ratified between Brunswick-Lüneburg and the Archbishopric.
+He participated in the prosecution of the murderers of his brother Frederick, who was elected King of the Romans after 1400.
+Henry ravaged the Eichsfeld, a possession of the archbishop of Mainz, who was suspected of involvement in the murder.
+Only in 1405 was a peace ratified between Brunswick-Lüneburg and the Archbishopric.

 In 1404, Henry was kidnapped by Bernard VI, Count of Lippe; when he paid a ransom, he was released, and later, with the support of King Rupert, took revenge on Bernard.

-After the death of Gerhard, Count of Schleswig, Henry's sister's husband, Queen Margaret I of Denmark tried to take control of Schleswig, but Henry, together with Holstein, successfully defended Schleswig.
+After the death of Gerhard, Count of Schleswig, Henry's sister's husband, Queen Margaret I of Denmark attempted to take control of Schleswig.
+However, Henry, together with Holstein, successfully defended Schleswig.